mythilyram/Consumer-Goods-Insights-and-Adhoc-queries/README.md

 ## Problem Statement:

-- Atliq Hardware, a leading computer hardware manufacturer globally, faces a critical need for improved data insights to support quick and well-informed decision-making.
-- To address this challenge, the company is expanding its workforce by establishing a dedicated data analytics team and hiring new analysts.
-- They are actively seeking individuals with a blend of technical expertise and strong soft skills.
-- As part of the hiring process, they have introduced a SQL challenge to assess the competencies of potential candidates.
+Atliq Hardware, a global computer hardware manufacturer, needs better data insights for decision-making.
+It is hiring new data analysts who have technical and soft skills.
+It has a SQL challenge to evaluate the candidates’ SQL and visualization skills using sales and financial data from Atliq Hardware.
+The candidates have to use SQL scripts, Power BI visuals, and reports that answer specific questions about the company’s performance.
+The SQL challenge is a way to find the best fit for the data analytics team.

 ## Task: